aaemnnosttv/wp-sqlite-integration/readme.txt

 = Features =

-SQLite Integration is a database access engine program.
-So it's not like the other plugins.
+SQLite Integration is a database access engine program, which means it's not like the other plugins.
 It must be used to install WordPress.
 Please read the install section.
 And see more detailed instruction in the [SQLite Integration Page](http://dogwood.skr.jp/wordpress/sqlite-integration/).

 Once you succeed in installing WordPress, you can use it just like the other systems using MySQL.
 Optionally, this plugin provides the feature to temporarily change the database to MySQL and come back to SQLite, which may help developers test their sites on the local machines without MySQL.